gpanda70/data-engineering-experiments/spark/README.md

 **Physical Plan:** How the logical plan will be executed in the cluster.
 Represented as a DAG.
 Driver will break it down into one or more jobs.

 **Job:** Triggered by an action, this represents the entire computation required to produce results for an action.
+A job consists of 1 or more stages.

-**Stage:** Set of tasks that can be executed in parallel, shuffles mark the boundary of an individual stage.
+**Stage:**
-Each stage contains a sequence of transformations that can be completed without shuffling.
+Each stage contains a sequence of transformations that can be completed without shuffling, shuffles mark the boundary of an individual stage.
+A stage has multiple tasks that can be executed in parallel

 **Task:** A unit of work that will be performed by the executor and corresponds to 1 slot and 1 partition.